hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * iOS library
 * Android library
 * JavaScript library
+* Blockchain explorer/data visualization suite

 ### 1.2.
 Mobile and web libraries

 Having a solid distributed ledger system is not useful if there are no applications that can easily utilize it.
-To ease use,
+To ease use, we created and opened sourced software libraries for iOS, Android, and JavaScript.
+Using these libraries, cryptographic public/private key pairs that are compatible with iroha can be created and common API functions can be conveniently called.

 ## 2. System architecture

 ### 2.1.
 P2P Network

 Generally, 3*f*+1 nodes are needed to tolerate *f* Byzantine nodes in the network (albeit some consensus algorithms have higher node requirements).
+The number of *f* that a system should be made to tolerate should be determined by the system maintainer, based on the requirements for expected use cases.

 The following node types are considered: